tuannguyen99/video-to-text/README.md

 - 📱 Simple command-line interface
 - 🔒 Automatic sanitization of confidential information
 - 🛡️ Privacy protection with customizable term replacement
-- 🤖 LLM summarization with Ollama (NEW!)
+- 🤖 LLM summarization with Ollama
+- 🌐 Translation with Ollama or Google Translate (NEW!)
+- 📧 Microsoft Teams integration (NEW!)
 - 🔄 Bidirectional sanitization (forward and reverse)
 - 📊 Complete privacy-preserving pipeline